PacktPublishing/PSD-to-HTML-Learn-To-Build-Responsive-Websites/README.md

 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
 <DIV class=book-info-will-learn-text>
-Anyone who wants to learn responsive design will find this course very useful.
+<li>Anyone who wants to learn responsive design will find this course very useful. </li>
 <DIV>

 ### Technical Requirements